 The ranch is ideal for rifle hunting.
 The only way to kill one of these elusive deer with a bow is to sit over a feeder or water and wait.
 The challenge of the hunt is not killing any buck with a bow.
 It’s killing a GOOD buck with a rifle.
 That’s why we do only rifle hunts.

 The Wade Ranch is truly a unique ranch that offers superb spot and stalk rifle hunting.
 The hunting experience will be second to none.
 The exact hunting strategies we would use on a rifle elk hunt in New Mexico are used for Axis deer.
 If you like elk hunting, you will like Axis hunting.

-A year-round, supplemental mineral and feeding program will be used to varying degrees to ensure healthy animals and to enhance the population of game on the ranch.
+A year-round, supplemental mineral and feeding program is utilized to ensure healthy animals and to enhance the population of game on the ranch.

 Fallow deer, Sika deer, Blackbuck antelope and Aoudad sheep exist in this area in very small numbers.
 Should any of them be encountered during an Axis hunt, it can be taken on a kill-fee basis.
 But don’t count on seeing them.

 Hogs are not numerous on the ranch, but should you encounter one, you may take it at no extra charge.

 You will need only a low to moderate level of physical conditioning to enjoy this hunt.

 What are reasonable expectations?
 If you will hunt with us, we will get you a shot opportunity at a 26-inch or better Axis.
 How much better is where the hunt comes in.
 Long brow tines and good mass characterize the better bucks in this area.
 We plan to hunt for 30-inch class and better deer.